Nodal domain theorems for $p$-Laplacians on signed graphs: Introduction

 The combination of signed versions and nonlinear analogs of nodal domain theorems is the main focus of this paper.
 To the best of our knowledge, the $p$-Laplacian on signed graphs has not been well studied.
 A related research was given in \cite{JMZ} for $p$-Laplacians on oriented hypergraphs, which includes the $p$-Laplacian on signed graphs as a special case.
 However, that paper does not focus on the nodal domain property, so there are no sufficiently in-depth results on nodal domain theorems for $p$-Laplacians on signed graphs.

 In this paper, we systematically establish a nodal domain theory for $p$-Laplacians on signed graphs, which unifies the ideas and approaches from these recent works \cite{TudiscoHein18,DPT21,GL21+,JMZ}.
 Based on our nodal domain estimates, we also obtain a higher order Cheeger inequality that relates the variational eigenvalues of $p$-Laplacians and Atay-Liu's multi-way Cheeger constants on signed graphs \cite{AtayLiu}.
 Although these results appear to be formally similar to that in \cite{TudiscoHein18,DPT21}, there are several key differences in both results and approaches.
 First, our upper bounds for the number of dual nodal domains for $p$-Laplacians on signed graphs are new, and the proof relies heavily on the intersection property of Krasnoselskii genus.
 In particular, for $p>1$, the estimate of the number of dual weak nodal domains, and the bound on the number of dual strong nodal domains of the $k$-th eigenfunction with minimal support, further require the odd homeomorphism deformation lemma in Struwe's book \cite{Struwe}; while the case of $p=1$ should be treated separately by using the localization property.
 It is worth noting that a cautious analysis gives us a stronger result for the signed 1-Laplacian case, which is also new for graph 1-Laplacian.
 Second, the approach we use to obtain the lower bound estimates for the number of strong nodal domains, further relies on a duality argument by considering the quantity $\mathfrak{S}(f)+\overline{\mathfrak{S}}(f)$, which is similar to the linear case in \cite{GL21+}, but the nonlinear estimate requires more subtle techniques.
 Third, the $k$-way Cheeger inequality connecting variational eigenvalues of $p$-Laplacians and Atay-Liu's $k$-way Cheeger constants on signed graphs is essentially new, although the proof is not difficult to anyone who is familiar with analysis or spectral graph theory.
 Interestingly, this result also reveals that variational eigenvalues of the $1$-Laplacian on signed graphs are very closely related to certain combinatorial quantities on signed graphs.
 Fourth, it should be noted that many of the nodal domain properties of $p$-Laplacians are different on graphs of different signatures.
-For example, on a balanced graph, the second eigenfunction has exactly two weak nodal domains (see \cite{DPT21}), which is not the case on an antibalanced graph, see Example \ref{ex:weak}.
-Very interestingly, we prove a nonlinear Perron-Frobenius theorem for $p$-Laplacians on antibalanced graphs, that is, the largest eigenvalue is simple and the corresponding eigenfunction is positive everywhere.
+For example, on a balanced graph, the second eigenfunction has exactly two weak nodal domains (see \cite{DPT21}), which is not always the case on an unbalanced graph, see Example \ref{ex:weak}.
+Very interestingly, we prove a nonlinear Perron-Frobenius theorem for $p$-Laplacians on antibalanced graphs, that is, the eigenfunction corresponding to the largest eigenvalue is positive everywhere or negative everywhere.
+Moreover, the eigenfunction corresponding to the largest eigenvalue is unique up to a constant multiplication.
 However, this does not hold for $p$-Laplacians on balanced graphs.